nlml/nlml.github.io/_posts/2017-09-18-in-raw-numpy-t-sne.md

 ![t-SNE fit to five digits from the MNIST dataset](/images/tsne/tsne-2.png) *t-SNE representation of the first 500 0's, 1's, 4's, 7's and 8's in the MNIST dataset after 500 iterations.*

-It looks like the Symmetric SNE has had a harder time separating 4's from 7's than the t-SNE approach, in this case.
+It looks like the Symmetric SNE has had a harder time disentagling the classes than t-SNE, in this case.

 ## Final thoughts